niilante/gateway-api-docs/source/index.md

 ## Resource discovery

-The API follows [HATEOAS][HATEOAS] principle of REST which means all resources are discoverable.
+The API follows the [HATEOAS][HATEOAS] principle of REST, so resources are discoverable.

 ```shell
 curl https://gateway.test.clearhaus.com \